Joseph Barbera: Television

 As popular as their cartoons were with 1960s audiences, they were disliked by artists.
 Television programs had lower budgets than theatrical animation, and this economic reality caused many animation studios to go out of business in the 1950s and 1960s, putting many people in the industry out of work.
-Hanna-Barbera was key in the development of an animation technique known as limited animation, which allowed television animation to be more cost-effective, but often reduced quality.
+Hanna-Barbera was key in developing of an animation technique known as limited animation, which allowed television animation to be more cost-effective but often reduced quality.
 Hanna and Barbera had first experimented with these techniques in the early days of Tom and Jerry.
 To reduce the cost of each episode, shows often focused more on character dialogue than detailed animation.

 The number of drawings for a seven-minute cartoon decreased from 14,000 to nearly 2,000, and the company implemented innovative techniques such as rapid background changes to improve viewing.
 Critics criticized the change from detailed animation to repetitive movements by two-dimensional characters.
-Barbera once said that their choice was to adapt to the television budgets or change careers.
+Barbera once said that they chose to adapt to the television budgets or change careers.
 The new style did not limit the success of their animated shows, enabling Hanna-Barbera to stay in business, providing employment to many who would otherwise have been out of work.
 Limited animation paved the way for future animated series such as The Simpsons, SpongeBob SquarePants, and South Park.

-In December 1966, Hanna-Barbera Productions was sold to Taft Broadcasting (renamed Great American Communications in 1987) for $12 million.
+In December 1966, Hanna-Barbera Productions was sold to Taft Broadcasting, renamed Great American Communications in 1987, for $12 million.
 Barbera and Hanna remained at the head of the company until 1991.
-At that point, the company was sold to the Turner Broadcasting System for an estimated $320 million.
-Turner began using Hanna-Barbera's television catalog as material for its new Cartoon Network cable channel in 1992, and by the mid-1990s Hanna-Barbera was producing several original series for Cartoon Network, among them Dexter's Laboratory and The Powerpuff Girls.
+The company was sold to the Turner Broadcasting System for an estimated $320 million.
+Turner began using Hanna-Barbera's television catalog as material for its new Cartoon Network cable channel in 1992, and by the mid-1990s, Hanna-Barbera was producing several original series for Cartoon Network, among them Dexter's Laboratory and The Powerpuff Girls.
 In 1996, Turner merged with Time Warner, owners of Warner Bros., who would eventually absorb Hanna-Barbera into Warner Bros.
 Animation.

-Barbera and Hanna continued to advise their former company and periodically worked on new Hanna-Barbera shows, including shorts for the series The Cartoon Cartoon Show and feature film versions of The Flintstones (1994) and Scooby-Doo (2002).
-In a new Tom and Jerry cartoon produced in 2000, The Mansion Cat, Barbera voiced the houseowner.
+Barbera and Hanna continued to advise their former company.
+They periodically worked on new Hanna-Barbera shows, including shorts for the series The Cartoon Cartoon Show and feature film versions of The Flintstones (1994) and Scooby-Doo (2002).
+In a new Tom and Jerry cartoon produced in 2000, The Mansion Cat, Barbera voiced the house owner.

-After Hanna's death from throat cancer in March 2001, Hanna-Barbera was absorbed into Warner Bros.
+Ten days before Hanna's death from throat cancer in March 2001, Hanna-Barbera was absorbed into Warner Bros.
 Animation, with the unit dedicated to the Cartoon Network original series spun off into Cartoon Network Studios.
-Barbera remained active as an executive producer for Warner Bros. on direct-to-video cartoon features as well as television series such as What's New, Scooby-Doo? and Tom and Jerry Tales.
-He also wrote, co-storyboarded, co-directed and co-produced The Karate Guard (2005), the return of Tom and Jerry to the big screen.
+Barbera remained active as an executive producer for Warner Bros. on direct-to-video cartoon features and television series such as What's New, Scooby-Doo? and Tom and Jerry Tales.
+He also wrote, co-storyboarded, co-directed, and co-produced The Karate Guard (2005), the return of Tom and Jerry to the big screen.
 His final animated project was the direct-to-video feature Tom and Jerry: A Nutcracker Tale (2007).